emissary-ingress/emissary/reference/debugging.md

 $ kubectl apply -f ambassador-services.yaml
 ```

-## <a name="check-running"></a>Checking Ambassador is running
+## <a name="check-running"></a>Checking Ambassador Edge Stack is running

 If you cannot access the [diagnostics console](/reference/diagnostics) via ```kubectl port-forward <ambassador_pod_name> 8877```
-the first thing to check is that Ambassador is running.
+the first thing to check is that Ambassador Edge Stack is running.
 This can be achieved via
 the standard Kubernetes commands.

 First, check the Deployment